Mulberry Street: A 2006 Horror Film

 The surrounding violence quickly begins escalating, and soon residents of the block are displaying erratic behavior.
 Building superintendent Ross (Tim House), after being bitten by a rat when toiling in the basement, finds odd hairs sprouting from his body in a scene presumably more reminiscent of “Teen Wolf” than Mickle and company had intended, but creepy and effective nonetheless.
 The initial attack to victimize the cozy neighborhood occurs at a dive bar where Kay is employed, and “Mulberry Street” never lets up from that point on.
 The leads must band together to protect themselves and each other from the marauding creatures, and the camaraderie they portray is a revelation.
 It’s also a heart breaker.
 I’d grown so very close to this ragtag team of misfits in the opening scenes, I found myself crestfallen for the first time in ages by the trappings of horror conventions.
 I knew they all couldn’t possibly survive.

 The visceral action sequences, though inducing flashbacks of countless zombie films that had come before, is frenetic without ever crossing the boundaries of believability.
 Casey’s story is exceptionally executed, as she is forced to cover miles of ground on foot, running and hiding from the infected hordes.
 Her attempt to silently procure a truck as a rat person feeds on an innocent in the back is intense and terrifying.
+Not sure why they decided to focus on sterling silver rings in the possession of the rat person, but it does contribute to the scene's strangeness in a cool way - perhaps their jewelry speaks of a time when they were human.
 Blair is outstanding in this supporting role, focused in her singular goal whilst never losing the glaze of past atrocities in her eyes.
 When she and Clutch are reunited in the one moment “Mulberry Street” allows the viewer a breath in its second half, you would have to be made of stone not to be taken aback by how much you care.

 The make-up effects are every iota as established as the rest of the production, though the low lighting certainly helps to cover any possible flaws.
 Their purpose is clearly that of a gimmick, to set “Mulberry Street” apart from billions of other zombie sagas that are currently polluting Netflix queues across this great nation, passed up nearly every time the movie urge arises because one jumps to the sound conclusion that they’re no different than the others.
 For every “Dead Snow” or “Zombie Honeymoon” (a guilty pleasure, but a true original), there are hundreds of “Zombie Nation” travesties (I hate you, Ulli Lommel) lurking in the shadows, ready to pounce.